FadedJayden/Table_Sort/README.md

 Orientated for use within Roblox

 ## What is this?
+A module meant for Roblox.
+No idea how it would work with vanilla lua.
-A Roblox module that has the functionality to sort both arrays and dictionaries.
+Has the functionality to sort both arrays and dictionaries.
 When sorting dictionaries, it would just return the ordered array for the values in the dictionary since dictionaries are unordered, unlike arrays.
 It currently features 2 sorting algorithms, **insertion sort** and **heap sort**.